UBC-MOAD/docs/ariane.rst

 :kbd:`intitial_positions.txt`
 -----------------------------

-The :file:`initial_positions.txt` file specifies the initial positions and initial times of the particles that you are tracking.
+The :file:`initial_positions.txt` file specifies the initial positions and release times of the particles that you are tracking.
 This file consists of 5 columns and a row for each particle that you are running.

 .. note::

     Ariane uses FORTAN indexing, which counts starting at 1.
 If you used Python to look up initial positions, you should add 1 to your initial positions.

-The first three columns represent the initial X, Y, and Z coordinate point of your particle.
+Within this file, the first three columns represent the initial X, Y, and Z coordinate point of your particle.
 A negative Z coordinate tells Ariane to confine the particle to its original depth throughout the trajectory.
-Note that these coordinate points need to be offset by 0.01, otherwise Ariane struggles at the boundaries between two grid boxes.
-The fourth column is the time index (use 0.5 if you want to start at NEMO time 00:00).
+Note that these coordinate points should not be at the exact grid point coordinate, but rather offset by a little bit, otherwise Ariane may struggle at the boundaries between two grid boxes.
+The fourth column is the time index (use 0.5 if you want to start at NEMO time 00:00, if 0.0 it will interpolate between your data files), note that if you are running backwards, the time index here should be your end time step (so if you have a total of 330 time steps, you should release the particles at 329.5).
 The last column parameter is always set to 1.0.
 Here is an example :file:`initial_positions.txt` file:

 .. code-block:: text